${\mathbb P}^1$-gluing for local complete intersections: Preliminaries

 \rmk Let $J\subset R$ be an ideal of height $d$ which is not necessarily reduced and let $\omega_{J}:(R/J)^d\surj J/J^2$ be a surjection.
 Then also one can associate an element $(J,\omega_J)$ in $E^d(R)$ and prove the above theorem for $(J,\omega_J)$.
 See \cite[Remark 4.16]{brs1} for details.

-\rmk All the definitions and results in this section can be easily extended to the case when $R$ is a regular domain of dimension $d\geq 2$ which is essentially of finite type over an infinite perfect field $k$.
-The key result on which this entire section depends (including the equivalence of the two definitions of $E^d(R)$) is the \emph{``homotopy theorem"} of Bhatwadekar-Sridharan \cite[Theorem 3.8]{brs1}.
-This homotopy theorem, which was proved for smooth affine domains over an infinite perfect field, has an obvious extension to regular domains essentially of finite type over such fields.
+\rmk All the definitions and results in this subsection can be easily extended to the case when $R$ is a regular domain of dimension $d\geq 2$ which is essentially of finite type over an infinite perfect field $k$.
+The key result on which this entire subsection depends (including the equivalence of the two definitions of $E^d(R)$) is the \emph{``homotopy theorem"} of Bhatwadekar-Sridharan \cite[Theorem 3.8]{brs1}.
+This homotopy theorem, which was proved for smooth affine domains over an infinite perfect field, has an obvious extension to regular domains essentially of finite type over such fields (for instance, see \cite[Theorem 4.13]{bk}).

-\rmk All the definitions and results in this section can also be extended to a much more relaxed range.
-Let $R$ be a regular domain which is essentially of finite type over an infinite perfect field $k$.
+\rmk All the definitions and results in this subsection can also be extended to a much more relaxed range.
+Let $R$ be a regular domain of dimension $d$, which is essentially of finite type over an infinite perfect field $k$.
 Let $n$ be an integer such that $2n\geq d+3$.
-Then the $n$-th Euler class group $E^n(R)$ has been defined in \cite{brs4}.
+Then the $n\textsuperscript{th}$ Euler class group $E^n(R)$ has been defined in \cite{brs4}.
 To extend the results of this section one has to use \cite[Theorem 4.13]{bk}, which is a generalization of the homotopy theorem of Bhatwadekar-Sridharan mentioned above.
-We are not working out the details here as the process is routine.
+We do not work out the details here as the process is routine.